NachoTiznado/nachotiznado.github.io/_pages/teaching.md

   <div class="teaching-section-header student-perspectives-header">
     <h2>Student perspectives</h2>
     <p>
-      A reminder of the positive impact that teaching and learning can have.
+      A self-reminder of the positive impact that teaching and learning can have.
+A mental note on why I continue teaching.
     </p>
   </div>